LLNL/merlin/docs/source/modules/contribute.rst

       * How to post issues to the merlin repo.
       * Guidelines for contributing to merlin.

+.. contents:: Table of Contents:
+  :local:

 Issues
 ++++++
 Found a bug?
 Have an idea?
 Or just want to ask a question?
 `Create a new issue <https://github.com/LLNL/merlin/issues/new/choose>`_ on GitHub.

 Bug Reports 🐛